musivian/sourceforge/README.md

    ./upload_to_sourceforge.sh
    ```

-3. The script will display a list of `.img` and `.zip` files available for upload.
+3. The script will display a list of `.img` and `.zip` files available for upload:
+   - Option 1: Upload all `.img` and `.zip` files.
+   - Option 2: Upload a file via a custom file path.
-   - You will be prompted to select the files you want to upload by entering the corresponding numbers.
+   - You will be prompted to select the files or path you want to upload by entering the corresponding number(s).
    - You can select multiple files by entering the numbers separated by spaces (e.g., `2 4 5`).

 4. The script will upload the selected files to your SourceForge project and verify the uploaded files.